NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

-\paragraph{Format Reward} We assign a format reward of \(1.0\) if the model response begins with the token "<think>".
-This encourages the model to show explicit reasoning phase before producing the final answer, thereby reducing disorganized thought patterns and improving overall reasoning coherence.
+\paratitle{Format Reward. } We assign a format reward of 1.0 if the model response begins with the token "<think>".
+This encourages the model to show explicit reasoning phase before producing the final answer, thereby reducing disorganized thought patterns.